 For all changes to instrumental teaching allocation, there will normally be a notice period of half a term.
 This applies regardless of when notice is given: e.g. for notice given during the second half of the summer term, the notice period would be the first half of the autumn Term, and teaching would start (or stop) after the Autumn half term break.
-If notice is given one day after the beginning of the Autumn Term, the notice period would be the second half of the Autumn Term, and teaching would start (or stop) in January.
+If notice is given one day after the beginning of the Autumn Term, the notice period would be the second half of the Autumn Term, and teaching would start (or stop) after the beginning of the Autumn Term, the notice period would be the